fscorrupt/awesome-stars/README.md

 ## C# #

 - [lanedirt/AliasVault](https://github.com/lanedirt/AliasVault) - Privacy-first password manager with built-in email aliasing.
 Fully encrypted and self-hostable.
-- [s1t5/mail-archiver](https://github.com/s1t5/mail-archiver) - Mail-Archiver is a web application for archiving, searching, and exporting emails from multiple IMAP accounts.
-Featuring folder sync, attachment support, mailbox migration  and a dashboard.
 - [tubearchivist/tubearchivist-jf-plugin](https://github.com/tubearchivist/tubearchivist-jf-plugin) - Metadata for your TubeArchivist library on Jellyfin.
 - [SMSAgentSoftware/QuietShell](https://github.com/SMSAgentSoftware/QuietShell) - Execute PowerShell scripts or commands silently with no console window
 - [Cleanuparr/Cleanuparr](https://github.com/Cleanuparr/Cleanuparr) - Cleanuparr is a tool for automating the cleanup of unwanted or blocked files in Sonarr, Radarr, and supported download clients like qBittorrent, Deluge and Transmission.